horchi/vdrOnOdroidN2Plus/README.md

 With the setup/scripts described here it is possible to execute commands like systemctl directly from the UBUNTU/chroot environment on the CoreELEC base system.

-After the described installation one comes to a client VDR assuming that the data medium for recordings is mounted as a network drive and the DVB stream is provided via the satip or the streamdev plugins.
+After the described installation one comes to a client VDR assuming that the data medium for recordings is mounted as a network drive and the DVB stream is provided via the satip or the streamdev plugin.
 The extension to a 'full-fledged' VDR by a DVB card (if this is supported by the kernel installed with CoreELEC) and a HDD / SSD for the recordings based on this setup is of course nothing in the way.

 # 1 Prepare SD card